 Discussion

-In the following section, I divide my discussion of the results between theoretical implications and pedagogical implications.
+In this section, I divide my discussion of the results between theoretical and pedagogical implications.

 Theoretical Implications

-Several findings provide theoretical support for MST in a research context that has not been previously examined.
-I’ll first discuss the theoretical significance of these findings before highlighting key pedagogical implications for instructors.
+Several findings in this study provide theoretical support for MST in a research context that has not been previously examined, MST training.
+These findings are important because they suggest that MST training changes communication behavior and that such training improves communication quality.

 MST Training Changed Communication Behavior.
-An important implication of this study is that MST training altered communication behavior both indirectly and directly.
-Indirectly, MST training positively impacted communication quantity.
-That is, the training didn’t explicitly teach students to communicate more; increased communication was simply a natural outgrowth of the training.
-Perhaps those in the training group used more than one medium for a single task resulting in increased communication.
-Regardless of the reason, more communication among students in team contexts has benefits.
-For instance, research suggests that a lack of communication from team members may also be related to an inequitable distribution of work (Lam, 2013).
+An important implication of this study is that MST training alters communication behavior both indirectly and directly.
+Indirectly, MST training positively affected communication quantity.
+That is, the training did not explicitly teach students to communicate more; increased communication was simply a natural outgrowth of that training.
+Perhaps those in the training group used more than one medium for a single task, resulting in increased communication.
+Regardless of the reason, increased communication between students in team contexts has benefits.
+For instance, my earlier research (Lam, 2013) suggests that a lack of communication from team members may be related to an inequitable distribution of work.

-MST training also had a direct effect on media fit behavior as the findings suggest that participants who received training implemented what they learned in the training throughout the project.
-This finding supports the notion that media fit is a behavior that can be taught, and more importantly, that this type of training is sufficient for changing behavior.
-It should be noted that the training encourages critical thinking, and does not simply teach students how to use tools or technology, which are constantly changing.
-Instead, students are provided a framework to critically evaluate the capabilities of all tools (past, present, and future).
-Therefore, the fact that media fit behavior was significantly altered provides support for a sustainable approach to selecting and effectively using communication media.
+MST training also had a direct effect on media-fit behavior because the findings suggest that participants who received training implemented what they learned that the training throughout the project.
+These findings support the notion that media fit is a behavior that can be taught, and, more important, that this type of training is sufficient for changing behavior.
+This training encourages critical thinking and does not simply teach students how to use tools or technology, which are constantly changing.
+Instead, it provides students with a framework to critically evaluate the capabilities of all tools (past, present, and future).
+Therefore, the fact that media-fit behavior was significantly altered provides support for a sustainable approach to selecting and effectively using communication media.

-Another major implication of this study is the initial support and validation for a self-reporting measurement instrument of media fit behavior.
+Another major implication of this study is that it provides initial support and validation for a self-reporting instrument for measuring media-fit behavior.
 Previously, media fit has not been conceptualized as an outcome variable, and researchers had yet to examine antecedents to media fit.
-This study examines an individual’s behavior that leads to media fit and introduces a broader behavioral view in which there is no assumption that media fit is a given.
-Instead, it assumes that there are some tasks during the span of a project in which individuals may effectively exhibit media fit behavior, and others in which they may not.
-Therefore, developing a self-reporting measure for media fit behavior is particularly important because it allows researchers to measure this behavior holistically.
-The finding that training positively impacted media fit behavior provides initial evidence that this measure could be useful in future testing and validation.
+This study examines individuals’ behavior that leads to media fit and introduces a broader behavioral view in which media fit is not a given.
+Instead, it assumes that a project has some tasks in which individuals may effectively exhibit media fit behavior and others in which they may not.
+Therefore, developing a self-reporting instrument for measuring media-fit behavior is particularly important because it will allow researchers to measure this behavior holistically.
+The finding that training positively affected media-fit behavior provides initial evidence that this measure could be useful in future testing and validation.